sonicFanTech/DELTARUNE-ALL-CHAPTERS-DEBUGGING-MENU/README.md

 ---

-## Important Distribution Rule
+## Important Distribution Note

-This repo should only contain the `.csx` script source and documentation.
+This repo only contain the `.csx` script source and documentation.

-Do **not** upload or distribute:
+it does **not** contain or distribute:

 - DELTARUNE game files
 - Modified `data.win` files